chocolatey/ChocolateyGUI/README.md

 ### Requirements

 * .NET Framework 4.5.2
-* Windows 7 SP1 through Windows 10 (1708) or Windows Server 2008 R2 SP1 through Windows Server 2016
+* Should work on all Windows Operating Systems from Windows 7 SP1 and above, and Windows Server 2008 R2 SP1 and above

 ### License / Credits